 - Cookies: Most web browsers automatically accept cookies by default.
 You can use your browser settings to block, decline, or reject new cookies or delete existing ones.
 If you choose to block, decline, reject or delete cookies, it may prevent you from taking full advantage of our Site or prevent us from recognizing your device.
 These actions may impact settings, preferences and if you are a subscriber, how you log into your account.

 - E-mail Tracking: E-mail applications have settings that allow you to prevent the automatic downloading of images, which will disable tracking technologies in the email messages you read.

-- Targeted Advertising: Experian and many other companies participate in the Digital Advertising Alliance (DAA)’s WebChoices Tool, which provides a simple way to opt-out of targeted advertising.
-You can learn more about targeted advertising and opt-out through the DAA at http://optout.aboutads.info/.
+- Targeted Advertising: Experian and many other companies participate in the Digital Advertising Alliance’s WebChoices Tool, which provides a simple way to opt-out of targeted advertising.
+To learn more about ad choices, or to opt out of targeted advertising, please visit the WebChoices Tool.
+In addition, you may also visit the Network Advertising Initiative’s Opt-Out Tool.
 You can also enable a feature that limits the use of Advertising IDs, or you can reset the Advertising ID on your mobile device.
-These features do not block all advertisements to your device, but they can prevent relevant advertisements from appearing.
+These features do not block all advertisements to your device but can prevent relevant advertisements from appearing.

 How You Can Update Your Personal Information

 If you are a subscriber and the personal information that you provided to us changes, you can make corrections or updates to your information, including your email address, phone number, mailing address, credit card information, or password reminder phrase, through the edit profile section of your account.
 You may also make updates through one of the Membership Support options listed in your account.
 For your protection, we may request supporting documents before making any changes or updates to your membership information.
 We strongly urge you to ensure that your information remains up to date.